jas-preet/SPOT-1D-LM/README.md

 Installation
 ----

-To install SPOT-Contact-Single and it's dependencies following commands can be used in terminal:
+To install SPOT-1D-LM and it's dependencies following commands can be used in terminal:

 1. `git clone https://github.com/jas-preet/SPOT-1D-LM.git`
 2. `cd SPOT-1D-LM`